Kellswork/agirl.codes/posts/setup-newsletter-mailchimp-nextjs.md

 ### Why Mailchimp?
 MailChimp is a popular online marketing tool that you can use to manage your email list when you start getting subscribers.
 They have a free version for people with 2000 contacts or less.
 It's good enough for people beginning their newsletter journey.

-### Get started with Next Js
-Next Js makes building APIs so simple.
-All you need is to create a `pages/api` folder, Next Js will map any file inside to `/api/*` and it becomes an endpoint instead of a page.

 ### Mailchimp Setup
 To get started, [create an account with Mailchimp](https://mailchimp.com/help/create-an-account/).
 When a user subscribes to your newsletter, the email address is added to your `Audience`.
 Mailchimp gives you `API Keys` that you can use in other apps to access your account.